Have your plans changed due to the pandemic?

 To have a conversation about your education plans with one of our advisors, please complete and submit the form on this page.

-An advisor will discuss with you whether becoming a Special student this fall will help you make progress toward your educational goals.
+An advisor will discuss with you whether becoming a Special student will help you make progress toward your educational goals.
 If you are advised to apply as a visiting undergraduate-level Special student we will require you to submit transcripts from prior educational institutions.
 We typically look for a 3.00 GPA from those with just a high school degree and at least a 2.00 cumulative GPA for those who have already started college.
 If you are admitted, please note these important considerations tied to your nondegree Special student status:

-- Special students in general are not eligible for financial aid and we unfortunately do not have any university scholarships to support fall study.
+- Special students in general are not eligible for financial aid and we unfortunately do not have any university scholarships to support study.

 - Per credit tuition costs for all classes including online are based on whether you are a non-resident or resident of Wisconsin or Minnesota for tuition purposes.